la rosiere skiers on piste

 La Rosiere-Espace San Bernardo piste map

-Click on the link below to download the latest La Rosière piste ski map in PDF format, or pick up a copy at the Tourist Office or the Maison du Ski in La Rosière centre.
+Click on the link below to download the latest La Rosière ski resort piste map

 • Resort height: 1,176 m